 Awesome.
 It’s cool to change careers.
 You don’t have to start from zero.
 Look at what you’ve done, and write down everything that contributes to you being a good science communicator.
 Nearly every job you could possible have had will have some skillset, no matter how tiny, that you could use to sell yourself as a science communicator.
 Was your last job scientifically technical?
 Great!
 You can understand complex concepts.
 Was your last job programming?
 Nice!
 You can design cool webpages (hopefully you have a grasp on HTML, that is).
 But you’re also going to have to go out and meet people.
 Lots and lots of informational interviews or externships.
 A TIP: When you email someone who works in science communication, don’t just say, “I want to chat.”
-I have no idea how to respond to people who email me this, because I don’t know you and I don’t want to chat with someone I don’t know.
-Who has the time?
+I have no idea how to respond to people who email me this.
 But if you DO have a specific question, or a list of specific questions, that’s awesome!
-Yay!
-A SECOND TIP: Don’t ask anyone out to coffee and then just blab on about yourself.
-Nope.
+A SECOND TIP: Don’t ask anyone out to coffee and then just talk about yourself.
 Come with a prepared list of topics and run through them.

 You bagged the job and you want to excel.

 Innovate.
 Innovate.
 Innovate.
 The best science communicators are the most innovative.
 And the most creative, upbeat and hard-working.
 You can’t do it how it was done before.
 There’s no template, because science is always evolving, and SO IS THE WAY WE COMMUNICATE.
 Every bit of science that needs to be communicated is unique, and so will the way you communicate it, which can also vary from audience to audience.
 Be bold and courageous.
-You’re also going to have to be persuasive: very, very persuasive.
+You’re also going to have to be persuasive.
+So do your homework and make sure you can justify your project choices.
 You’ll have to persuade your colleagues that the project is worth it, and you’ll have to persuade the scientists to talk to you and explain things to you.
-And for Pete’s sake, don’t complain.
 Consider yourself forewarned: good science communication requires stick-to-itiveness, the willingness to work with people who are busy and don’t always get what you’re doing and the courage to create unique projects that break the mold.
 But that’s also what makes being a science communicator so awesome!